core-laboratories/payto/docs/scheme.md

 ### Message for Beneficiary / Message / Description

 The message field specifies the message for the beneficiary.
-The message is optional field.
+The message is an optional field.

 Supported payment types: